 Before You Begin

-Before you perform Instant First Class Disk Recovery, consider the following:
+Before you perform Instant FCD Recovery, consider the following:

 - The vCenter Server where the target cluster (cluster to which you plan to recover disks) is located must be version 6.7.U3 or higher.

 - The target cluster must be configured beforehand and added to the backup infrastructure.
 The hosts located in this cluster must meet the following requirements:

 - ESXi hosts must be powered on.

 - Veeam Backup & Replication must be able to connect to ESXi hosts.

 - API version of ESXi hosts must be 6.7.U3 or higher.

 - ESXi must have the VMkernel network interface enabled.